 The festival that honors those famous “fainting”

 of Marshall County, Tennessee

-returns to Lewisburg, TN this October 9 and 10 with another great lineup of
+returns to Lewisburg, TN this October 7 and 8 with another great lineup of

 entertainment and activities for the whole family to enjoy. goats

 On Friday, the festival really kicks into gear with Fainting (Myotonic) and Boer Goat shows, kids’ games and rides, arts and crafts, vendors, food and musical entertainment.